What You Should Know Before Buying a Home Security System

 The installation process of your home security system depends on what type you purchase.
 A traditional wired system will need to be installed by a professional, and often requires some drilling (and holes in your walls) to connect the sensors to the main alarm system.

 On the other hand, a wireless system is much easier to install, as no drilling is required.
-In most cases, wireless systems are powered by battery, although some are powered by solar panels.
+In most cases, wireless systems are powered by batteries, although some are powered by solar panels.

 7. Many systems offer personal security.